Red5d/contextcommands/README.md

 ## Installation

-This tool requires Python 3.x
+This tool requires the importlib module which is included in Python 3.x, but needs to be installed is using 2.x.

 Clone this repo to your local system, then run the **install.sh** script.
 It will copy the files into ~/.local/bin/contextcommands and give you a line to put in your ~/.bashrc file to add the 'c' function to your environment.